 The Logitech G Pro Wireless is one of the best wireless gaming mice we've reviewed so far.
 It stands apart thanks to its near-universal design that feels nice in most hands sizes and grips.
 It also has amazing performance and is quite customizable, on top of being fully compatible with macOS, which most gaming mice aren't.
 See our recommendations for the best mice and the best wireless mice.
 If you're interested in Logitech products, also check out the best Logitech mice.

 The Logitech G Pro Wireless is a more versatile mouse than the Logitech G903.
-While they're both great for gaming with a wide, customizable CPI range and very low latency, the G Pro is quite a bit lighter and has removable side buttons so you can customize the mouse to your own personal preferences.
+While they're both great for gaming with a wide, customizable CPI range and very low latency, the G Pro is quite a bit lighter.
 On the other hand, the G903 has a better cable and a much better mouse scroll wheel.
 Both mice are great for all hand sizes and grip styles, except small hands may have a difficult time with a fingertip grip on both.

 The Razer Viper Ultimate is a slightly better mouse than the Logitech G Pro Wireless.
 It has a few more programmable buttons and its cable, when used wired, is noticeably lighter and less cumbersome.
 The design of the Razer is also more ergonomic.
 On the other hand, the G Pro Wireless is a bit more versatile since it is fully compatible with macOS, which the Viper Ultimate isn't.
 You can also have a higher CPI with the Razer, but we don't expect many people to use such a high sensitivity anyway.